 Emma Botfield, Regional Managing Director (UK and Ireland) at RS Components (RS), highlights why manufacturers should take a strategic approach to ensure resilience underpins their essential supply chain for operations for maintenance, repair, operations (MRO) and protection products.

-The past twelve months have shown us the importance of resilience in the vast and interconnected supply chains that modern society has come to rely upon so heavily.
+The past eighteen months have shown us the importance of resilience in the vast and interconnected supply chains that modern society has come to rely upon so heavily.